-The brain health assessment is part of the Brain Health Centre and is due to launch in early 2020.
+The brain health assessment is part of the Brain Health Centre and is due to launch in 2020.

 Patients who are referred to the Brain Health Centre will have a detailed brain scan and memory assessment and will hear about a number of opportunities to join in with research.